puppetlabs/puppet-validator/README.md

 override and customize the web content by passing the `-t` or `--theme` command-line argument.
 See [Creating your own theme](#creating-your-own-theme) below.

+This can load code from several popular paste services and can gist validated code to https://gist.github.com.
+These gists include a `referer` link back so the gisted code can be re-validated at any time.
+If you'd like the `referer` check to work properly, make sure to run this with a valid SSL certificate.

 Options:

-    -d, --debug                      Display or log debugging messages -l, --logfile [LOGFILE]          Path to logfile.
+    -d, --debug                      Display or log debugging messages --disable DISABLED_CHECKS    Lint checks to disable.
+Either comma-separated list or filename.
+    -l, --logfile [LOGFILE]          Path to logfile.
 Defaults to no logging, or /var/log/puppet-validator if no filename is passed.
     -p, --port PORT                  Port to listen on.
 Defaults to 9000.
     -t, --theme THEMEDIR             Path to the theme directory.
     -x, --csrf                       Protect from cross site request forgery.
 Requires code to be submitted for validation via the webpage.
     -g, --graph                      Generate relationship graphs from validated code.
 Requires `graphviz` to be installed.
+        --ssl                        Run with SSL support.
+Autogenerates a self-signed certificates by default.
+        --ssl-cert FILE              Specify the SSL certificate you'd like use use.
+Pair with --ssl-key.
+        --ssl-key FILE               Specify the SSL key file you'd like use use.
+Pair with --ssl-cert.

     -h, --help                       Displays this help

 #### Integrating with Middleware

-If you plan to run this as a public service, then you may want to run it under middleware, such as Phusion Passenger, for performance and scalability.
+If you plan to run this as a public service, then you may want to run it under middleware (such as Phusion Passenger, Puma, or Unicorn) for performance and scalability.
 The specific implementation will depend on your choice of webserver and middleware.

 To configure Puppet Validator on Apache and Passenger, you'll need to
 <a href="https://www.phusionpassenger.com/library/install/apache/install/oss/el7/">